ljjTYJR/PapersReading/Point_Set_Registration.md

   >
   > [[pdf]](./papers/LiTAMIN_LiDAR-based_Tracking_And_Mapping_by_Stabilized_ICP_for_Geometry_Approximation_with_Normal_Distributions.pdf)

+  - Summary
+    - The paper is good that it provides a perspective of cost function to describe the point set registration.
+    - **Motivation**: The achieve balance between robustness and accuracy for ICP-based methods.
+The *G-ICP* and *NDT* methods provide robustness but they are time consuming due to PCA.
+    - The proposed method use a effiective way to compute the inverse of covariance matrix to improve computation effiency.(Based on P2D NDT)
+    - **Representation**: The data are represented by voxel grids. **Data Association**: K-D tree.

-- **LiTAMIN2: Ultra Light LiDAR-based SLAM using Geometric Approximation applied with KL-Divergence**
+- **LiTAMIN2: Ultra Light LiDAR-based SLAM using Geometric Approximation applied with KL-Divergence** :heavy_check_mark:

   > Yokozuka, Masashi, et al. "LiTAMIN2: Ultra light lidar-based slam using geometric approximation applied with KL-divergence." *2021 IEEE International Conference on Robotics and Automation (ICRA)*.
 IEEE, 2021.
   >